lucask07/instrbuilder/README.md

 2. A YAML file is used to track your specific system configurations and instrument addresses (e.g.USB0::0x0957::0x0407::MY44060286::INSTR).
 Modify the example YAML file and move to ~/.instrbuilder/ OR create your own

+3. Try an example in the source code at *instrbuilder/examples/*.
+For example: *oscilloscope.py*

 ### Create Your Own YAML

 1. Initialize a YAML (specify the first parameter, the other 3 should always be default):